Singularity resolution from polymer quantum matter: s:12 Discussion

-Finally, let us comment on an important lesson learned from this model: the predicted dynamics depends critically on the construction of the physical Hilbert space of the model, even though the regularized form of the Hamiltonian remains the same.
+Finally, let us comment on an important lesson learned from this model: the predicted dynamic depends critically on the construction of the physical Hilbert space of the model, even though the regularized form of the Hamiltonian remains the same.
 This implies in particular that the regularized form of the classical Hamiltonian or Hamiltonian constraint \emph{is not sufficient} to robustly determine or even well approximate the quantum evolution.
-This issue is particularly critical in all the studies of models in LQC performed via the so called \emph{effective dynamics} techniques without prior specification of the elements of the genuine quantum system.
+The problem in Hilbert space construction appears not only when the matter degrees of freedom are quantized ``\tit{\`a la} loop'' but already in ``standard'' LQC in the models as simple as a Bianchi I universe \cite{hp-b1}.
+This issue is particularly critical in all the studies of models in LQC performed via the so called \emph{effective dynamic} techniques without prior specification of the elements of the genuine quantum theory that the effective formulation is supposed to mimic.

 In a further project we intend to take a closer look at the behavior of the state near the singularity.
 Why do the quantum fluctuations of the scalar field decrease towards the origin of the time-axis?
 Of interest is also the inclusion of a non-zero cosmological constant.
 Finally, and this is most intriguing, we would like to address the question of how the quantization procedure presented here can be combined with that of the geometric sector discussed in the LQC works \cite{ashtekar:06b,ashtekar:06a,ashtekar:06c,ashtekar:07,ashtekar:11}.